innFactory/flutter-todo-starter/README.md

 > Note: The mocked sign in credentials are `email` and `password`.

+## Project structure

+Generally the project consists of the following packages.

+### **app** (`packages/app`)

+This is the entry point for launching the app and contains the ui pages and routing.

+### **core** (`packages/core`)

+The core package contains the EnvironmentConfig, logging and utility functions used in all packages, etc. It also acts as a dependency core, providing essential packages with centrally defined versions.

+### **database** (`packages/database`, also referenced as "local")

+The database package contains the database and the corresponding local dtos, tables and daos.

+### **api-client** (`packages/api-client`)

+The api client package contains a generated api client, which processes the basic network requests and generates the corresponding remote dtos.

+### **api** (`packages/api`, also referenced as "remote")

+The api package references the generated api client and acts as a proxy which injects e.g. the auth token and provides wrapper functions for network requests for each feature.

+### **feature packages** (e.g. `packages/todo`)

+Each feature has its own package, which is divided into the following sections:

+- application: The application folder contains the logic for the ui, e.g. controller and usecases, as well as forms
+- domain: The domain folder contains models,  repositories, provider and widgets
+- infrastructure: The infrastructure folder contains the repository implementation and mapper functions

+### Functional Programming

+The Project uses functional programming patterns from [fpdart](https://pub.dev/packages/fpdart).

 ### Backend

 This repository also contains a simple backend service to store the todos.
 Get it running by following the instructions in the [backend README](./backend/README.md).